coderefinery/documentation/_episodes/04-sphinx-rtd.md

 - Result deployed to and served by [Read the Docs](https://readthedocs.org)

+### Sphinx is not only for Python

+Sphinx comes from the Python community but you can use it to document any project in any language.

 ### How documentation is updated

 - By a `git push`